aalejandroaraujo/mhtp-chat-backend/README.md

 # run the API server
 $ uvicorn backend.app.main:app --reload
 ```

+## On Windows
+F:\mhtp-chat-backend> python -m venv .venv
+uvicorn backend.app.main:app --host 0.0.0.0 --port 8080 --reload
+ngrok http 8080   # execute on a different shell and copy the HTTPS URL into Typebot, or check in https://dashboard.ngrok.com/endpoints the current endpoints

 For convenience on Unix systems you can also run `scripts/run_local.sh` which
 loads variables from `.env` before starting Uvicorn.